alexeygrigorev/mlwiki.org/index.php/Two-Sample_t-test.md

 ---
-title: "Two-Sample t-test"
 layout: default
 permalink: /index.php/Two-Sample_t-test
+tags:
+- r
+- statistical-tests
+- statistics
+- t-test
+title: Two-Sample t-test
 ---

-# Two-Sample t-test

 ## Two-Sample t-test
 This type of [$t$-test](t-test) is used when we want to compare the means of two different samples
 - suppose that we have two samples $a$ and $b$ of sizes $n_a$ and $n_b$ resp.